 In Italy two institutes are active with gliders, OGS and NURC.
-At OGS one (Slocum) glider has been lost, but it has been replaced with a Seaglider, and two more will be added soon.
+At OGS one (Slocum) glider has been lost, but a replacement will be delivered soon (Seaglider?).
 At NURC the glider fleet consists of 8 Slocums and 1 Spray glider.
 Two more are scheduled to be purchased.
-The NURC gliders can carry optical sensors like Irradiance (504 Satlantic), Backscatter Attenuation Meter, and wave pack motion sensors, as well as passive acoustic sensors.
+The NURC gliders can carry optical sensors (Irridiance (504 Satlantic), Backscatter Attenuation Meter, wave pack motion sensors, and passive acoustic sensors.

-At OGS considerable effort has been put in developing calibration procedures for CT and Chl\a sensors.
-At NURC a glider-containing CT calibration facility is available as well as optical calibration rooms for various optical sensors.
+AT OGS considerable effort has been put in developing calibration procedures for CT and Chl\a sensors.
+At NURC a glider-containing CT calibration facility is available as well optical calibration rooms for various optical sensors.
 Furthermore, NURC uses CTD-frames for in-situ calibrations.